 Construction: SAWI Byggnads AB in Trelleborg, Bengt Hansson

-Interior carpenters: Malmˆ kˆk &amp inredning, Andreas
+Interior carpenters: Malmˆ kˆk & inredning, Andreas

 Dezeen